-Any passive activity loss.

-• Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (defined earlier).

-• Any overall loss from a publicly traded partnership.

-• Any taxable social security or equivalent railroad retirement benefits.

-• Any deductible contributions to an IRA or certain other qualified retirement plans under section 219.
-The domestic production activities deduction.

-- The student loan interest deduction.

-- The tuition and fees deduction.

-- The deductible part of

-self-employment taxes.

-• The exclusion from income of interest from Series EE or I U.S. Savings Bonds used to pay higher education expenses.

-• The exclusion of amounts received under an employer's adoption assistance program.
+- Any passive activity loss. - Any rental real estate loss allowed under section 469(c)(7) to real estate professionals (defined earlier). - Any overall loss from a publicly traded partnership. - Any taxable social security or equivalent railroad retirement benefits. - Any deductible contributions to an IRA or certain other qualified retirement plans under section 219. - The domestic production activities deduction. - The student loan interest deduction. - The tuition and fees deduction. - The deductible part of self-employment taxes. - The exclusion from income of interest from Series EE or I U.S. Savings Bonds used to pay higher education expenses. - The exclusion of amounts received under an employer's adoption assistance program.

 Commercial revitalization deduction.
 The special \$25,000 allowance for the commercial revitalization deduction from rental real estate activities isn't subject to the active participation rules or modified adjusted gross income limits discussed above.
-See section 469(i) (3)(C) as in effect before March 23, 2018, and the instructions for how 12 tivities.
+See section 469(i) (3)(C) as in effect before March 23, 2018, and the instructions for box 12, code N, for more information.

+Special rules for certain other activities.
 If you have net income (loss), deductions, or credits from any activity to which special rules apply, the corporation will identify the activity and all amounts relating to it on Schedule K-1 or on an attached statement.